Jack-Grogan/DEMToolbox/README.md

 # DEMToolbox
-Tools for post processing of DEM vtk outputs
+## Post Processing Tools for Analysis of DEM Simulations